Dilschat/GA4GH-Demo/README.md

 *NOTE: This instruction assumes that you already have local working biosamples service.*

-You can use for setting up local versions of biosamples and htsget service using [shell script](./build_external_libs.sh).
+You can use for setting up local versions of biosamples and htsget service using [build_external_libs.sh](./build_external_libs.sh).
 This setting up needed only for first running.
-Then for deploying all required services use [shell script](./run_all_services.sh).
+Then for deploying all required services use [run_all_services.sh](./run_all_services.sh).
 You can deploy this demo manually as alternative following instructions below:

 ## Phenopackets exportation